finnito/Science/content/12phy/as91172/markdown/atoms-and-isotopes.md

 # Isotopes

-- Isotopes are the atoms that have the same number of protons (i.e. same element) but different numbers of neutrons.
+- Isotopes are the atoms that have the same number of protons (same atomic number)
-- They have the same atomic number but different mass numbers.
+- But different numbers of neutrons, giving them different mass numbers.
 - e.g. Carbon-12, Carbon-13, Carbon-14
 - (the numbers 12, 13, 14 are mass numbers)